-The proposed bill would amend current Arizona statutes regarding the newborn screening program by introducing an exemption to the requirement that new congenital disorders be added to the state's screening panel within two years of their inclusion in the federal Recommended Uniform Screening Panel (RUSP).
-Specifically, the bill stipulates that this two-year timeframe does not apply if there is no commercially available test approved by the FDA and if a laboratory-developed test is used that requires FDA premarket review and approval or authorization.
-This change aims to provide flexibility in the implementation of new screening requirements when testing methods are not yet available.
+The proposed bill would amend current Arizona statutes regarding the newborn screening program by adding an exemption to the requirement that new congenital disorders be added to the state's screening panel within two years of their inclusion in the federal Recommended Uniform Screening Panel (RUSP).
+Specifically, the bill introduces a new subsection (E) that states the two-year timeframe does not apply if there is no commercially available test approved by the FDA and if a laboratory-developed test is used that requires FDA premarket review and approval or authorization.

 Statutes affected: